WildGums/WildGums.OpenSource/src/orc.controls/linklabel.md

 LinkLabel
 =========

-This control is a label which looks and bahaves like a hyperlink.
+This control is a label which looks and behaves like a hyperlink.
 <br />Inherits from [System.Windows.Controls.Label][1].

 ![LinkLabel 01][2]